cucumber-test/cucumber-test/README.md

     }
 }
 ```
-the `config.js` will automatically pickup by the runner or you can provide the fullpath in the CLI:
+`config.js` will automatically pickup by runner or you can provide the fullpath in CLI:
 ```bash
 cct -f google --config ./config.js -b chrome cct -f google -b chrome,safari,firefox